Enplug/dashboard-sdk/README.md

 The official Enplug JavaScript SDK for the dashboard/control interface of apps built for Enplug displays.

+# THIS BRANCH IS CURRENTLY A WORK IN PROGRESS #
+# LATEST STABLE IS v3.0.3 PLEASE INSTALL THAT INSTEAD #

 ## Table of Contents
 - [Installing](#installing)
 - [Usage](#usage-and-getting-started)